Head and muscles ache from stress: What can be done?

 First, try and take stock of what may be causing you stress in the first place.
 Pinpointing the cause may help you prevent it from triggering those pesky aches and pains.
 Are exams or important meetings at work responsible for your teeth grinding or shoulder clenching?
 Is procrastination causing you to lose sleep or sit hunched over your books or computer for hours on end?
 If you notice trends like this, try to take a break when you sense those stressors kicking in.
 Prioritizing your to-dos and creating a schedule may help you make time for those much needed breaks.
 During your five or ten minutes of down time, take some deep breaths, stretch, or go for a walk.
 Although it may sound like a broken record, eating regular, healthy meals and getting exercise is also a good way to deal with the stress that is becoming a real pain in the neck (and shoulders and back).
 As you've likely heard, too, "laughter is the best medicine" so try reading, watching, or listening to something that will make you smile and take your mind off what is stressing you out.

 If you're looking for a more physical remedy for your stress-induced aches and pains, check out the Related Q&As below for ideas on how to relieve muscle tension in your neck, shoulders, and back.
-If it's more than just stress that's got your muscles in knots, Columbia students may want to consider talking to a mental health professional by contacting Counseling and Psychological Services at x4-2878 or logging on to Open Communicator to make an appointment with a Medical Services health care provider at Medical Services (Morningside) or the Student Health Service (CUMC) to investigate any underlying causes of stress.
+If it's more than just stress that's got your muscles in knots, Columbia students may want to consider talking to a mental health professional by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) or make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC) to investigate any underlying causes of stress.
 Columbia students may also want to check out Stressbusters to see when and where free neck and back rubs are being offered on campus.

 Muscle pain, fatigue, anger, and other symptoms are often our bodies' ways of telling us to "chill out."
 So, lighten the load by focusing your efforts on preventing the stress responsible for your aching muscles.